 — Marie Kondo

 A fresh, modern brand design should be clean, color-appropriate, and aligned.
-Most importantly, it should make you proud and put a smile on your customer’s face.
+It should make you proud and put a smile on your customer’s face.

 If you’re considering designing your branding, these tips will help produce great results.
-If you’re looking for professional help, let us know.
+If you’re looking for professional help, talk to us.
 We build brands with conviction and grit and help businesses like yours gain the advantage online.
 Let’s start a conversation.